CloudLabsAI-Azure/Know-Before-You-Go/Labs/Analytics in a Day.md

 1. Exercise 3: Power BI integration

-    - Power BI desktop is already present in the virtual machine provided with the lab; the attendees do not have to download it again.
-(They still must download the dataset at the beginning of exercise 3)
+    - Power BI desktop is already downloaded and installed in the virtual machine provided with the lab; the attendees do not have to download it again.

+1. Attendee will not be able to perform **Exercise 5 - Data Science with Azure Synapse Spark** as it is Read-Only exercise.

 ## FAQ’S